-In between, a 2m diameter steel tube will be placed on concrete pads and positioned on the east side of the decommissioned rail track, and a service lane will be located on the other side for vehicles.
+In between, a 2m diameter steel tube will be placed on concrete pads and positioned on the side of the decommissioned rail track, and a service lane will be located on the other side for service vehicles.

-The technological elements allowing levitation, propulsion, braking and power transmission, security systems, sensors and radio systems will be built into the test vehicle and implimented towards our final pod design.
+The technological elements allowing levitation, propulsion, braking and power transmission, security systems, sensors and radio systems will be built into the test vehicle and implemented towards our final pod design.
 The prototype will not contain a pressurized cabin for the transport of goods or passengers.
-We foresee a variant that would contain a pressurized module filled with sensors, and allow to observe the behavior of the structure during a very high speed movement.
+We foresee a variant that would contain a pressurized module filled with sensors, and allow to observe the behavior of the structure during a very high speed test.

 It is too early to talk about building a line and we still have a lot of work before we get to have the regulation, finance, construction and operation teams around the same table.
 However, we must prepare the groundwork for this phase.

-No, we are developing a referral system that serves intermediate cities on secondary tracks, on a similar operation to the New York subway, or "pit stops" on motor racing.
-The line features two parallel tubes (one for each direction) allowing any type of pod to circulate: passenger pods, cargo pods, etc. Upstream of a station, two switches provide access to two other tubes that will serve the station, then downstream, two switches will allow to reach the main line again.
+No, we are developing a switching system that serves intermediate cities on secondary tracks, on a similar operation to the New York subway, or "pit stops" on motor racing.
+The line features two parallel tubes (one for each direction) allowing any type of pod to circulate: passenger pods, cargo pods, etc. “Upstream” of a station, two switches provide access to two other tubes that will serve the station, then “downstream”, two switches will allow to reach the main line again.
 There, around each station, there will be 4 tubes (main line and access to the station), and all along the line, only 2 tubes, the pods can either take the switch and stop, or continue on their route if they are scheduled for an express direct route.

 Like a new metro or a new tramway, the TransPod system requires its own infrastructure, running in a tube and on no existing infrastructure (rail or road).
 However, we are thinking about integrating these infrastructures in an efficient and intelligent way: a TransPod station does not make sense if it is located 30 minutes or more from a downtown area, like our current airports.
 It goes without saying that the stations will have to be installed near the urban centers, or close to a public transport "hub" allowing the passengers to fully benefit from the time saved by the system.
 The time is not for competition, but for integration.
 Thus, the stations will have to be multimodal.

-Ancillary elements (storage and maintenance building for pods, operations center, line maintenance structures) may be located outside cities.
+Technical buildings (storage and maintenance building for pods, operations center, line maintenance structures) may be located outside cities.
 Ideally close to urban centers to benefit partners, suppliers and industrial customers, usually also located in these industrial areas on the outskirts of cities.